This is the multi-page printable view of this section. Click here to print.

 When rate limiting may not be necessary:

-• Small fleets with a few hundred endpoints
+• Small fleets with a few hundred nodes

 • Minor, low-risk updates